Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 ## 4.3 The String types
 Mojo has no equivalent of a char type.

+In short:
+* StringLiteral compile time known, static lifetime, immutable.
+* String owns the underlying buffer, backed by DynamicVector hence mutable, 0 terminated.
+* StringRef does not own underlying buffer, is immutable, not 0 terminated.

 ### 4.3.1 The StringLiteral type
 It has a `StringLiteral` type, which is built-in.
 In `strings.mojo` a value of that type is made in line 1.
 (Guess the error when you try to give it the value 20 and test it out.)
 It is written directly into the data segment of the binary.
 When the program starts, it's loaded into read-only memory, which means it's constant and lives for the duration of the program.